 It might sound like pressure, but he doesn't see it that way, recalling the aphorism: "Pressure is a privilege."

 "I took that to heart," Moton said.
 "I had to step back and understand that quote and realize that I'm in a blessed situation.
 I learned there's a difference between pressure and stress.
 Stress is when you go out there and you're not prepared, and you haven't done everything you can to prepare in that moment.
 But when you have pressure, you've done everything, you put in all the work, up to that moment.
 At that point, it's just going out and performing and doing what you've been doing.

 "You have that confidence, knowing that no one can beat you when you're at your best, but the humbleness that if you're not on your game, anyone can beat you."

 When he says it like that, it sounds so simple, and it makes you wonder why everyone doesn't choose that path.

 "Football is more of a pressure than a stressor, because of how I prepare for it," he said.
 "Stress might be stuff outside football, like maybe building this house.
 The price of lumber is going up, that's stressful at this point."

 At this point, lumber prices might be the only thing that can rattle Taylor Moton.

 Everything else he's planned for, worked toward, and so far overcome.

 That's the way you build, and that's the reason so many people feel so confident building around him.

-View the best photos of tackle Taylor Moton during his first four seasons with the Carolina Panthers.
+View the best photos of tackle Taylor Moton from 2017-22 with the Carolina Panthers.